 The HTML tag, also called the root element, follows the DOCTYPE tag.
-This tag can have the normal global attributes plus attribute called manifest.
-The HTML tag can only be used once in an HTML page.
+This tag can have the normal global attributes plus an attribute called manifest.
+The HTML tag can only be used once on an HTML page.

 The head tag provides general information about the web page that is being displayed.
 An individual tag is added inside of the head tag, which lets the browser know certain specifics, such as the title of the page, author of the page, and other such information.